 Fishmongers in Orkney – Pierowall Fish in Westray and Jollys of Orkney in Kirkwall - are the main local purveyors of fish and fish products.
 According to the season, you will find a large range of fish on sale, from haddock and halibut, to sole, monkfish and ling.
 You might also discover some less familiar but equally tasty varieties on offer, such as megrim and witch.
 While the practice of salting fish has died out in most British homes it remains a tradition in Orkney.
 Fish is either table brined and air dried to preserve it, with herring brined in barrels.
 Soak the fish, rinse out the salt and serve with tatties for a traditional Orkney dish.

 Fish is smoked in Orkney too, including organic and non-organic Orkney farmed salmon, trout, haddock and Arctic char.

-Another Orkney tradition is the gathering of spoots (razorfish) - done by hand at low tide and using a long knife - and you'll find them on sale during the season, or on the menus of our local restaurants.
-Whelks and cockles are other shellfish collected on the shore and sometimes available in the shops.
+Another Orkney tradition is the gathering of spoots (razorfish) - done by hand at low tide and using a long knife.
+Whelks and cockles are other shellfish collected on the shore and sometimes available in the shops or from local fishermen.